hkwu/ghastly/docs/README.md

 ```

 ###### Custom Responses
-In case the above response types don't adequately cover your requirements, you can always elect to manually send responses.
+In case the above response types don't adequately cover your requirements, you can always elect to manually dispatch responses.

 ```js
 function handler({ message }) {